Am I losing my mind?

 You do not have to fall into the grip of your emotions – just pause, step back and allow them to settle.
 Even during a panic attack, you can slowly learn to observe your feelings and regulate them; as you release yourself from the drama and let the intense feelings unfold, riding them awhile before intervening and stepping in to slow them down.
 The point of regulating emotions is not to create a continuous state of calm, but simply a sense of balance between negative and positive feelings.

-Discharging stress hormones
+Discharging stress hormone

 We can use stretching, yoga, saunas, massage and hold-and-cold treatments to release tension we hold in our neck back and shoulders.
 This releases lactic acid from the muscles, tendons and ligaments, which may also have become tight and foreshortened.
 We can use walking meditations, swimming, dance, running and exercise in natural environments to create sensations of movement, fluidity and attuning to our environment so that we learn to trust our instincts and bodies to support us.
 Singing and chanting can lend us sensations of being open, relaxed and expansive.